 A mission requirement of the CAL1 SAR Ku power is a maximum power drop of 3.5 dB from beginning of mission.
 Below that power bound, the sea-ice and ice sheets geophysical measurements are compromised by a poor SNR.
-A power model fitting has been computed for both S3A and S3B missions, and the assumption is to reach the limit by at least 2039 and 2038, respectively.
+A power model fitting has been computed for both S3A and S3B missions, and the assumption is to reach the limit by around 20 years after the beginning of the mission.